 - WHO provides support to countries in their efforts to reduce maternal mortality by providing evidence-based clinical and programmatic guidance and setting global standards.

-- WHO also supports countries to implement policies and programmes and monitor progress.
+- WHO also supports countries in implementing policies and programmes, and in monitoring progress.

-- During the United Nations MDG summit in September 2010, UN Secretary-General Ban Ki-moon launched the Global Strategy for Women's and Children's Health, aimed at saving the lives of more than 16 million women and children by 2015 with a special emphasis on accountability on information, results and resources.
+- During the United Nations MDG summit in September 2010, UN Secretary-General Ban Ki-moon launched the Global Strategy for Women's and Children's Health, aimed at saving the lives of more than 16 million women and children by 2015 with a special emphasis on accountability for information, results and resources.
+The updated Strategy will be launched in September 2015 as a roadmap for ending all preventable deaths of women, children, and adolescents by 2030.